schurli/quality-double-compression/README.md

 ## Development

-Create a standard conform bmp file in the root directory called mikro.bmp.
+Create a standard conform bmp file in the root directory called cat.bmp.
 Use e.g. GIMP and enable the compatibility export option in the BMP save dialog.
 Use `make bitrate` to create test images in `out/`.